In this series of blog articles, we’ll be looking at “good” schools, according to Ofsted.

 This is because pupils’ progress has been limited by their historically weaker standard of spelling, punctuation and handwriting.

 Is your school’s higher standard at or above National averages?
 If not, have you analysed the questions which your pupils answered to see where the gaps lie?
-Please see how a Question Level Analysis for KS2 SATs may assist you in this.
+Please see how our Question Level Analysis may assist you in this.

 But it is not all bad news.
 Ofsted inspectors also highlight what is working: